 - Dedicated Software Apps: Bitwarden thankfully does offer a suite of apps for desktop, mobile, browser extensions and even a web-based login.

-If you’re super-paranoid and don’t like having your passwords synced across the world wide web, there is an option.
+If you’re super-paranoid and don’t like having your passwords synced across the world wide web, self-hosting is an attractive option.
 Bitwarden allows you to create your own self-hosted sync instead of using their servers, but it’s a tedious process.

 Best Free Password Manager